OFF

 - Farewell dinner (Day 8) at the finest restaurant in Kathmandu.

-- All required climbing permits and government charges.
+- All required permits and government charges.

 - Nepal Visa